 - Finish Physical Science 276

 - Fingerprint/background clearance (via the Field Services Office of the McKay School of Education)

 - Have an ACT test score of more than 21

 Teacher certification requirements are different in each state and many states offer several paths to certification.
 See www.aip.org/statistics/trends/reports/teacher.htm to find out where to get the latest information on certification requirements in the states that interest you.

-Note: Some teaching students prefer to put in more effort and get the B.S.
+Note: Some education students prefer to put in more effort and get the B.S.
 Physics degree while completing the education courses required for certification.
 Another option is to get the B.S.
 Applied Physics degree, and select the education classes as your emphasis.
 This gives you the option to teach, continue to graduate school, or work in industry.
-It is not necessary to get a teaching degree to teach.
+It is not necessary to get an education degree to teach.